I thought Uber’s Gig workers and the UK Supreme Court ruling yesterday (19th Feb 2021) is an interesting development and read. .

 Personally I thought it was a step forward for all including Uber.
 It laid to rest an uncertainty.
 They can now plan ahead with this cast in stone.

-My guess is that the Uber’s Gig Workers and the UK Supreme Court battle is one of a series of battles expected across other countries before the model firms up at least in terms of remuneration and pricing.
+My guess is that the Uber’s Gig Workers and the UK Supreme Court battle is one of a series of battles expected across other countries before the model firms up at least in terms of remuneration, worker protection and pricing.

 I also don’t think many of us are keen to go back to taxi rides despite an expected fare hike.
 Unless we are have little choice.

 We have tasted it and cannot give it up.
-Whether as the passenger, the diver or the companies that run ride hailing.
+Whether as the passenger, the driver or the companies that run ride hailing.
 It just too good.

 Here is the link to an earlier post on the Gig economy in the main.
 And another on the technology of the gig economy.